PostHog/posthog.com/contents/blog/analytics-pricing.md

 - Last week, we [slashed the cost of session replay](/blog/session-replay-pricing) by more than 50%, making PostHog the cheapest session replay tool in its class.

-- Today we're announcing Part 2 – a change to our pricing that makes tracking anonymous events up to 80% cheaper, and will reduce our product analytics revenue by ~30%.
+- Today we're announcing Part 2, a change to our pricing that makes tracking events by anonymous users up to 80% cheaper.

-- This change will unlock many new cases, like web analytics at massive scale, tracking API and backend events, and many more.
+- We'll see an ~30% decline in product analytics revenue from the change, but it will unlock several new use cases, such as web analytics at massive scale, and tracking high-volume backend events, that were previously prohibitively expensive.

-## Changing how we charge for analytics
+## What's changing?

 Up to now, we charged the same for all events we ingested.
 This is standard practice among product analytics tools.
 Popular tools like Mixpanel, Amplitude, and Heap all charge customers the same for each tracked user, session, or event, regardless of the cost to them.